Romdeau/infinity-comlog/conductor/tracks/army_list_persistence_20251228/plan.md

 - [x] Task: Update `AppSidebar` (specifically the User/Profile section) to link to the new Settings page.
 52e977c
 - [x] Task: Conductor - User Manual Verification 'Phase 4: Settings Page Implementation' (Protocol in workflow.md) 55b17b4

-## Phase 5: Global and Individual Data Actions
+## Phase 5: Global and Individual Data Actions [checkpoint: 842063e]
 Implement the "Re-import All" and "Export" functionalities.

 - [x] Task: Implement the `reimportAllLists` function in `ArmyContext` that iterates through all stored lists and re-parses their `rawBase64`.
 63c3ba1
 - [x] Task: Add the "Re-import All Lists" button and status feedback to the Settings page. e8ee8df
 - [x] Task: Add an "Export List" button to the army list display in `ArmyManager` to copy the `rawBase64` to the clipboard.
 93519cb
-- [~] Task: Conductor - User Manual Verification 'Phase 5: Global and Individual Data Actions' (Protocol in workflow.md)
+- [x] Task: Conductor - User Manual Verification 'Phase 5: Global and Individual Data Actions' (Protocol in workflow.md) 842063e